 Taking care of your furnace can help quite a bit in the months in between furnace service appointments.
 One of the simplest, and crucial, ways to take care of your furnace lies in switching out your furnace filter.
 Having a clogged air filter could contribute to a variety of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills month after month.

-So what goes in to deciding when you should replace your furnace filter?
+So what goes in to deciding when you should change your furnace filter?

-- On the top of that open compartment is where your furnace filter is resting on two metal brackets.
+- On the top of that open compartment is where you will find your furnace filter resting on two metal lips.

-- There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and pull it out of the compartment.
+- There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and remove it from the compartment.

 - When putting in the new filter, check the perimeter of the filter for an arrow that specifies the air flow direction, to ensure you’re installing the filter in the proper direction.
 In nearly all cases, the arrow should point at the main part (or top) of the furnace.